99.9%

 suggestions before you hitch up the reindeer for

 your midnight ride.
+We

 do know way too well that we better not pout and